GSK to supply essential medicines to Russia, halt clinical trials - NewsBreak

 GSK to supply essential medicines to Russia, halt clinical trials

-March 17 (Reuters) - Britain's GSK (GSK.L) will keep supplying essential medicines and vaccines in Russia but halt clinical trials, following sanctions against Moscow for its invasion of Ukraine, joining other drugmakers that have taken similar steps.
+(Reuters) -Britain’s GSK will keep supplying essential medicines and vaccines in Russia but halt clinical trials, following sanctions against Moscow for its invasion of Ukraine, joining other drugmakers that have taken similar steps.

 The healthcare sector has not pulled out of the country as medicines and medical devices and equipment are considered necessary for humanitarian reasons and are excluded from sanctions.

-Merck (MRK.N), Pfizer (PFE.N), Eli Lilly (LLY.N), Novartis (NOVN.S) and Abbvie (ABBV.N) are also pausing investments or scaling back their businesses in Russia. read more
+Merck, Pfizer, Eli Lilly, Novartis and Abbvie are also pausing investments or scaling back their businesses in Russia.

 GSK added it had stopped advertising for products in Russia and will stop promotion-related activities as well, while any profits from its Russian operations will be used for humanitarian relief efforts.